 A reverse osmosis system is not the same thing as a water softener, so you shouldn’t rely on it to eliminate hard water entering your home.
-Instead, you should install both a reverse osmosis system and a water softener.
+Instead, you should install both a RO system and a water softener.

-Furthermore, the use of a water softener will increase the life of your reverse osmosis system, thus saving you money.
+Furthermore, the use of a water softener will increase the life of your RO system, thus saving you money.

-4. How many stages of filtration does a reverse osmosis system have?
+4. How many stages of filtration does a RO system have?